jeremykross/recurrent/README.md

 Components in Recurrent are functions of data.
 A special data type is defined, called a signal, which represents a value that changes over time.
 Signals are composed using the standard functional tooling (`map`, `filter`, `reduce`, et al.).
 These functions yield derived signals that will update when their constituent signals change.
 Many readers will recognize this as the functional reactive style of programming (FRP).
 The FRP layer in Recurrent is currently handled by [Ulmus](https://github.com/jeremykross/ulmus).

 Components return maps with, at minimum, a signal keyed under `:recurrent/dom-$`.
-This signal represents the component's hiccup formatted DOM.
+This signal represents the component's [Hiccup](https://github.com/weavejester/hiccup) formatted DOM.

 The simplest component looks something like this: